uhwot/telegram-remix-bot/README.md

 - `GROUP_ID` (optional): The ID of the group where the bot should run.
 If not set, the bot will work in all groups.

-- `URL` (optional): The URL your webhook should connect to.
+- `URL` (webhooks): The URL your webhook should connect to.
 If not set, the bot will use long polling instead.

-- `PORT` (optional): Port to use for your webhooks.
+- `PORT` (webhooks): Port to use for your webhooks.

-- `CERT_PATH` (optional): Path to your webhook certificate.
+- `CERT_PATH` (webhooks): Path to your webhook certificate.

+- `DB_URL` (database): Your MongoDB database URL.
+If not set, the whitelist and username logger won't be available.

 2. Move to the bot directory (hint: cd)